French nouns are either masculine or feminine. Masculine nouns use the pronouns le and un while feminine nouns use la and une.

 - The ending of adjectives and verbs

-You’ll discover how genders change these elements in the last section of this article, but before you do, here is how to easily know the gender of French words
+You’ll discover how genders influence these elements in the last section of this article.
+But before you do, here’s how to easily know the gender of French words.

 Guess the gender based on the word’s ending

-According to a study by McGill University, a noun’s ending indicates its gender in 80% of cases .
+According to a study by McGill University (PDF), a noun’s ending indicates its gender in 80% of cases .
 Based on this study, here is a list of typically masculine and typically feminine noun endings.

 Nouns with these endings were found to be of the same gender in more than 90% of cases.

-After a while, you will see that you can intuitively guess the gender of a noun based on its ending.
+After a while, you’ll see that you can intuitively guess the gender of a noun based on its ending.

-I also created a simplified list that’s easier to remember.
-You’ll find it below this first list :).
+French Together founder and genuinely nice guy Benjamin Houy has created a simplified list that’s easier to remember.
+You’ll find it below this first list.